Resources for People Affected by the Conflict in Ukraine

 - Municipal Government - Learning more about York Region’s local government

-As York Region’s corporate contact center, Access York responds to inquiries regarding many programs and may be able to help with emergency income assistance, licensed child care, vaccinations, the child care fee subsidy, and more.
+As York Region’s contact center, Access York responds to inquiries about programs and may be able to help with emergency income assistance, licensed child care, vaccinations, the child care fee subsidy, and more.

 Contact Access York by: